20kdc/decrossfuscator/README.md

 # Decrossfuscator

+## PLEASE NOTE!
+As of some version of CrossCode, they deobf'd the JS.
+This means Decrossfuscator core is redundant!
+## This is a good thing!
+Be happy!
+Thank Radical Fish Games!

 ## a project to undo the effects of Google Closure Compiler 20120711 on a specific game

 For instructions, read the working diagram and pray.